 HW: How do Altisource solutions help facilitate full eClosings?

 BH: Altisource is a leader when it comes to mortgage and real estate technology.
 We integrate with various lender platforms to create a seamless experience for customers.
-Our background in this space sets us apart and enables us to work with customers and lenders to create eClosing solutions that works for them.
+Our background in this space sets us apart and enables us to work with customers and lenders to create mortgage closing solutions that works for them.

 Altisource provides support for clients at every step, from closing loan packages electronically with hybrid eClose, to full eClose and even RON-signed electronic closings.
 We offer an in-house network of fully vetted, certified and trained eNotary professionals capable of performing RON signings in approved states.

-Our web-based platform digitizes the closing process to help you realize savings on operational costs and improve regulatory compliance with detailed audit trails, signature logging and more.
+Our web-based platform digitizes the mortgage closing process to help you realize savings on operational costs and improve regulatory compliance with detailed audit trails, signature logging and more.